 A refreshing new safari concept

 Whether you pay $2000 per person per day, or $500, you expect to get what you paid for.
+It does not matter if you are one of my high-end clients or perhaps more budget-minded, the truth is in today's economy everybody is more aware of where their money go.

-WHAT EXACTLY IS THE "REFRESHING NEW CONCEPT"?
+WHAT EXACTLY IS MY "REFRESHING NEW CONCEPT"?

 1. I communicate, on your behalf, with international tour operators and ground operators (guides, lodges and transport on the ground in Africa) - often leading to considerable cost-savings, better value for money and most certainly a more fabulous safari experience.

 3. I work with any Africa supplier who has a quality product or service that may be of interest to my clients.
-From well-known international group tour operators (Tauck, Collette, General Tours, etc) to the very best Africa-based ground operators (&Beyond, Wilderness Safaris, Nomad, Asilia, etc.)
+From well-known international group tour operators (Tauck, Collette, General Tours, etc) to the very best Africa-based ground operators (andBeyond, Wilderness Safaris, Nomad, Asilia, etc.)

 6. I do not charge any upfront fees like many travel planners!
 Why should you pay somebody before knowing if that person can deliver the safari you want?